hgottipati/GearShare/README.md

 ### Deploy to Vercel

-The easiest way to deploy GearShare is using [Vercel](https://vercel.com):
+The easiest way to deploy ShareMyGear is using [Vercel](https://vercel.com):

 1. Push your code to GitHub/GitLab/Bitbucket
 2. Import your repository in Vercel